Kumarapuram massacre: Rapes and murder

-Among the victims was 17-year-old Arumaithurai Tharmaletchumi.
-She was dragged from a boutique in the village and taken to the milk collection centre where she was raped before being shot.
-Antony Joseph, a 14-year-old boy, who tried to stop the soldiers from dragging her away, was shot between his legs.
+Among the victims was 15-year old Arumathurai Thanaluxmi.
+She was dragged from a boutique in the village and taken to the milk collection centre where she was gang-raped by the soldiers before being shot dead.
+Anthony Joseph, a 10-year-old boy, who tried to stop the soldiers from dragging her away, was shot between his legs.
 There were reports of one more rape and murder as well.
 In total two girls were raped and murdered as part of the massacre.

-Government Investigation

-The trial of the Kumarapuram massacre has been pending at the Trincomalee High Court.
-All the accused have been released on bail while one of the accused soldiers died.
-All material evidence, including weapons allegedly used in the killing of Tamil civilians in the Kumarapuram massacre, were destroyed when the office of the Government Analyst in Colombo was gutted by fire in 2004.